Chart Color Schemes

 Crows Nest - Rosalie has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on AreaSearch's analysis, Crows Nest - Rosalie's population is around 9,920 as of Nov 2025.
-This reflects an increase of 745 people (8.1%) since the 2021 Census, which reported a population of 9,175 people.
-The change is inferred from the estimated resident population of 9,726 from the ABS as of June 2024 and an additional 195 validated new addresses since the Census date.
+Based on AreaSearch's analysis, Crows Nest - Rosalie's population is around 10,008 as of Feb 2026.
+This reflects an increase of 833 people since the 2021 Census, which reported a population of 9,175 people.
+The change is inferred from the estimated resident population of 9,726 from the ABS as of June 2024 and an additional 202 validated new addresses since the Census date.
 This level of population equates to a density ratio of 3.1 persons per square kilometer.
-Crows Nest - Rosalie's 8.1% growth since the 2021 census exceeded the SA3 area (5.4%) and the SA4 region, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 89.7% of overall population gains during recent periods.
+Crows Nest - Rosalie's growth of 9.1% since the 2021 census exceeded the SA4 region (5.3%) and the SA3 area, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration contributing approximately 89.7% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Considering the projected demographic shifts, lower quartile growth of non-metropolitan areas nationally is anticipated.
-The area is expected to grow by 410 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 2.2% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Anticipating future population dynamics, lower quartile growth of national regional areas is anticipated, with the area expected to increase by 410 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 1.3% in total over the 17 years.

 Frequently Asked Questions - Population